LamakerOfficial/help-center/docs/minecraft/general/custom-ip-address.md

 ---

 # Registering a Domain
 Why a domain?
-A custom IP address like __hypixel.net__ is a domain and you need one to create a custom IP address for your Minecraft server.
+A custom IP address like <u>hypixel.net</u> is a domain and you need one to create a custom IP address for your Minecraft server.

 ## Choosing a Domain Provider
 There are a lot of places where you can register a domain.